 The Company has taken certain restructuring steps to provide the necessary capital to continue its operations.
-These steps included: (1) Tightly budgeting and controlling all expenses; (2) Expanding the company's operations into China, expanding product lines and recruiting a strong sales team to significantly increase sales revenue and profit in 2014; (3) The Company plans to continue actively seeing additional funding opportunities to improve and expand upon our product lines.
+These steps included: (1) Tightly budgeting and controlling all expenses; (2) Expanding the company's operations into China, expanding product lines and recruiting a strong sales team to significantly increase sales revenue and profit in 2016; (3) Cooperate with local partners in Guangdong province, China to research and develop new products.
+(4)The Company plans to continue actively seeking additional funding opportunities to improve and expand upon our product lines.